 Teenager falls short in bid to become Montezuma’s next mayor

-Eighteen-year-old Montezuma mayoral candidate Benjamin Goff didn't get the result he wanted — he lost Tuesday's election — but the high school senior says he's taking his first political defeat in stride and hopes his run will inspire other young people to get involved.
+Eighteen-year-old Montezuma mayoral candidate Benjamin Goff didn't get the result he wanted — he lost the Tuesday, April 3, election — but the high school senior says he's taking his first political defeat in stride and hopes his run will inspire other young people to get involved.

 "Well, you know, it's what happens," he said Wednesday morning during a free period between his welding and algebra classes at Summit High School.
 "You have winners and people who don't win.
 I'm not sad, but I'm a little disappointed, obviously."